DannieBGoode/opensx70/_posts/2018/10/2018-10-06-photodiode.md

 I call it transitional just because I have this (crazy) goal of a universal PCB that works on early cameras up to sonars.
 BUT THAT IS A LONG WAY OFF, so don't ask.
 For the moment I only "officially" "support" Alphas non Sonar.

-Finally "ALPHA" will probably have the possibility of an LED like it is placed in some sonars for low light indication.
+Finally "ALPHA" will probably have the possibility of placing a LED like it is placed in some sonars for low light indication.
+That way a "hybrid" camera (alpha but with the sonar VF) could be theorically made.
+So I can send turn it on and off from the Arduino code.
+Maybe a dual LED, say red and green.

 As I always say, if you have any technical documentation or paper about the camera that I DON'T HAVE, or repair manual, or tool or whatever, I am willing to trade for goodies.
 If you can help with my "AUTO" endevour please contact me.